-Computational Mathematics, Numerical Solutions of Partial Differential Equations, Finite Element Method, Finite Volume Method, Scientific and Engineering Computing, Fuel Cell Dynamics, Complex Fluid Dynamics
+Computational Mathematics, Numerical Solutions of Partial Differential Equations, Finite Element Method, Finite Volume Method, Scientific and Engineering Computing, Fluid-Structure Interaction, Fuel Cell Dynamics, Complex Fluid Dynamics

 SEB Program Group: Center for Applied Math & Statistics